SalimChikh/Dash/README.md

 Run the project (from docker image):

-You also can run the project from docker just calling the docker image : **salimchikh/manifolds_dash**
+You also can run the project from docker just pulling the docker image : **salimchikh/manifolds_dash**
 ```
 sudo docker run -p 8050:8050 salimchikh/manifolds_dash
  ```